 The King’s School Gloucester is an independent day school for girls and boys aged three to 18.
-The impressive campus of historic buildings and state-of-the art sports and performing arts facilities are adjacent to Gloucester Cathedral, which is the inspirational setting for daily assemblies.
-Welcoming pupils of all religious faiths, and of none, the school offers academic excellence together with a wide range of extra-curricular activities and outstanding pastoral care.
+The impressive campus of historic buildings and state-of-the art performing arts and sports facilities are adjacent to Gloucester Cathedral, which is the inspirational setting for daily assemblies.
+Welcoming pupils of all religious faiths, and of none, the school offers academic excellence together with a wide range of co-curricular activities and outstanding pastoral care.

-Founded in 1541, the historic school has over 600 pupils across its Kindergarten, Junior and Senior Schools and Sixth Form.
-It creates a pupil-centred environment, where students benefit from small class sizes and a broad range of academic subjects and extra-curricular activities, allowing each pupil to reach their full potential.
+Founded in 1541, the historic school has 680 pupils across its Kindergarten, Junior and Senior Schools and Sixth Form.
+It creates a pupil-centred environment, where students benefit from small class sizes and a broad range of academic subjects and co-curricular activities, allowing each pupil to reach their full potential.

 From three to 18 years old.